segfaultsourcery/Joegglero/README.md

     url = "http://localhost:5000/submit"
     result = requests.post(url, json=['echo', 'this is a more robust test'])

-## Submit a number of jobs to be executed simultaneously
+## Submit jobs to be executed simultaneously

     import requests